B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 Example

-Once students have become accustomed to recognizing tenths and hundredths, concrete materials can be used to represent decimal numbers.
-Here is a concrete representation of the numbers 2.4 and 0.70.
+Once students have become accustomed to recognizing and representing tenths and hundredths, they can begin to use concrete materials to represent decimal numbers.
+Concrete representation of the numbers 2.4 and 0.70, for example, include:

-Base 10 materials are excellent tools to represent decimal numbers since they highlight the multiplicative relationship between the position and the value of the digits that compose it.
-However, it is very important to always clearly define the part that constitutes the unit according to which the other parts will be defined.
+Base ten blocks are excellent tools to represent decimal numbers since they highlight the x10 multiplicative relationship between place values and illustrate the values of digits based on their place.
+However, it is very important to always clearly define the block that constitutes the whole from which the other blocks will be defined.
 When studying whole numbers, the small cube was usually associated with ones.
-However, if we choose the rod as the unit, then the small cube represents 1 tenth.
+However, if we choose the rod as the whole, then the small cube represents one tenth.

 Example